 It also has 6 air-bags with chauffeur alerts, sim-enabled geo-fencing and stability control.

 MG ZS EV is a good buy in terms of safety, style and premium interiors and a long list of features.
 It does manage to get the price right.
 The 5-year unlimited-kilometre warranty, 5 years free RSA additionally appeals to the practical minds.
 It is well priced, well behaved at low speeds and is a good spin to EVs in India.
-Priced somewhat lower than its competitor Kona, MG ZS is here to stay.
+Priced somewhat lower than its competitor Kona, MG ZS EV is here to stay.

 Also read: TATA Nexon Electric Car Review